wesley-jones/jeefu/CONTRIBUTING.md

 * Use a brief but descriptive title.
 * Include `Relates to: #issue_number` and a short description of your changes in the body of the pull request.
+Do not merge the pull request.
+The code maintainer will review the code, request any changes, and once all requests have been completed, the code maintainer will merge the pull request.